Skip to content

 Once you’ve paid, tell the court and ask for a certificate of satisfaction (or cancellation if paid within 30 days).
 Can’t pay it all at once?
 You can apply to the court to vary the payments to an affordable amount.

-• You never received the claim papers, so couldn’t defend yourself;
+• You never received the court claim papers and therefore had no opportunity to defend the claim;

-• There was a serious mistake in the claim.
+• There was a significant error in the claim or court process.

 Do this now